Margaret Hoover: Political beliefs

-Hoover is a Republican, with libertarian beliefs on social issues.
+Hoover is a Republican with libertarian beliefs on social issues.
 Hoover is an advocate for gay rights, including gay marriage, arguing that individual freedom and marriage are conservative values.

-She has been profiled in The Advocate as "exactly the brand of straight ally we need right now".
-In 2013, Hoover was a signatory to an amicus curiae brief submitted to the Supreme Court in support of same-sex marriage in Hollingsworth v.
-Perry.
+The Advocate profiled Hoover in 2011 as a prominent Republican supporter of marriage equality, describing her as one of the few conservative commentators willing to openly advocate for same-sex marriage and LGBTQ rights.